In a single hour, the amount of power from the sun that strikes the Earth is more than the entire world consumes in a

-We are leading world champion in the Cruiser Class of the Bridgestone World Solar Challenge: the largest platform for solar-powered innovation held in Australia.
+We are the leading world champion in the Cruiser Class of the Bridgestone World Solar Challenge: the largest platform for solar-powered innovation held in Australia.
 The first edition took place in 1987, but only in 2013 the Cruiser Class was organized.
 Stella debuted in 2013 and won.
 After which Stella Lux won the 2015 edition and Stella Vie achieved first place in 2017.
 In October 2019, the fourth edition of the Cruiser Class will take place.

 In contrast to the Challenger Class, the Cruiser Class is for solar cars seating two or more people.
 The final score is determined by the person-km distance travelled, the energy use of the car, and the practicality score.